 Fundamentals are necessary but boring—try to keep these short and to the point.

-2. Examples, actionable steps, demos are what will truly help your attendees get results from your webinar.
+2. Examples, actionable steps, and demos are what will truly help your attendees get results from your webinar.

 Whenever possible, show instead of telling.